 How do I help?

-The four primary ways you can help the Potter’s House is by praying, volunteering, mentoring or sponsoring a student or by adopting a student.
+The four primary ways you can help the Potter’s House is by praying, volunteering, adopting a student, or mentoring or sponsoring a student.
 Contact us to get connected with the weekly happenings at the Potter’s House.

 To volunteer at the Potter’s House, connect with our staff so we can direct you to the area you will be most effective.
 Ways to help as a volunteer include taking men to appointments, assisting with household and yard maintenance, teaching at group sessions and teaching basic life skills like cooking and nutrition, financial management, stress management and physical fitness.
 Since the Potter’s House is a men’s ministry, most active volunteer roles will be best filled by men.